 2017 Festival Authors and Workshop Leaders

 Take a look at the list of this year's authors - maybe you'll discover a new favorite!
 Click on the authors' names for links to their websites.
-We're still adding authors as they confirm, so check back often to see who's coming.
+Scroll down for a complete JPEG and PDF of author bios (with thumbnails) that you can download for distribution!

 Reluctant Witness: Robert Taylor, Hollywood & Communism (biography)

 Linda Alexander grew up starry-eyed in the '70s.
 She's written for magazines, newspapers, and published books.
 Credits include Soap Opera Update, Spotlight, Baton Rouge Advocate, Washington Times, and an appearance on The Oprah Show.
 With eight published books—six biographies, two dark suspense novels—and another this year, characters live in her head 24/7, forever talking to her.
 She always talks back, and conversations are entertaining.
 Her books include bios on Golden Era movie star Robert Taylor; TV’s Maverick brother, Jack Kelly; and the voice of Mister Ed and movie serial cowboy, Allan “Rocky” Lane.
 In 2017, Linda will come out with the bio of the busiest guest star actor of the ’60s.
 Steve Ihnat made his mark as Garth of Izar in Star Trek’s “Whom Gods Destroy,” in addition to nearly every show of that decade.
 Linda moved from Maryland in 2013 with her husband, who retired from the federal government.
 The countryside outside Montgomery offers the best of peaceful living with all that the city offers moments away.

 Thrones & Bones: Skyborn (middle-grade readers fiction)